photoprism/photoprism/SPONSORS.md

 You can find us on [GitHub Sponsors](https://github.com/sponsors/photoprism), [Patreon](https://www.patreon.com/photoprism), and [PayPal](https://www.paypal.me/photoprism).

-### Cryptocurrencies ###

-We've listened to the crypto lovers in our community and are excited to now accept donations via the following addresses:
+In addition, we've listened to the [crypto lovers](https://github.com/photoprism/photoprism/issues/570) and are excited to now accept donations to the following addresses:

 ##### Bitcoin #####